Holic75/KingmakerRebalance/README.md

 - Web school is changed to conjuration
 - radius of teamwork feats that require "adjacent" allies changed to 5 feet (instead of 5 meters) (optional)
 - Invulnerable rager extreme endurance bonus no longer scales exponentially,
-- Characters receive slam proficiency, that allows them to pick corresponding weapon focus and similar feats
+- Characters receive slam proficiency, that allows them to pick corresponding weapon focus and similar feats,
+- Fixes incorrect calculation of burn cost for kinetic blade and blade whirlwind abilities.

 Mod also changes stats of some npcs (optional)
 - Valerie class was changed to Vindictive Bastard and stats to 18/10/16/8/10/15